 Human effects on caribou are considered both direct and indirect.
-The direct way is through hunting and reduction in numbers, or loss of range through human activities.
+The direct way is through hunting and reduction in numbers such as easier access to caribou for predators (roads, and trails), or poaching, or loss of range through human activities.
 In regards to winter habitat or range loss, it is the degree and pattern of habitat loss that is the concern.
 Indirect ways include roads in winter ranges, aircraft overflights, or snowmobile/ATV use.
 Roads in winter range are a main concern because of animals being sedentary, limited by snow, attracted to the road salt and then vulnerable to be hit, by traffic, or potentially hunted.